 You are encouraged to review and study for Accuplacer testing.
 For sample tests and more information of topics that are covered in the Accuplacer test click here, where you will find sample Accuplacer test questions.

-You may take the COMPASS test free of charge one time per academic year (Sept.
+You may take the ACCUPLACER test free of charge one time per academic year (Sept.
 1 – Aug.
 31).
-If you wish to retake the COMPASS test during the same academic year, the cost is $15.00 per individual test or $30 for the entire test.
+If you wish to retake the ACCUPLACER test during the same academic year, the cost is $15.00 per individual test or $30 for the entire test.
 Payment in cash (exact change) or check at the time of testing is accepted.
 NO CREDIT CARDS are accepted.